-Tomas Garcia is an associate in the firm’s Litigation group, and serves on the Executive Committee.
+Tomas Garcia is a shareholder in the firm’s Litigation group, and serves on the Executive Committee.
 His practice includes a variety of commercial, healthcare, torts/personal injury, and transportation litigation, as well as lobbying.
 As a litigator, he has experience representing business professionals in corporate disputes, health care facilities and medical professionals in malpractice and regulatory matters, governmental entities in matters arising under the New Mexico Tort Claims Act, and commercial transportation companies in actions in state and federal court.
 As a lobbyist, Tomas represents businesses and nonprofit organizations with public policy issues before the New Mexico Legislature.

 An Albuquerque native, Tomas received his law degree from the Georgetown University Law Center.
 While attending law school, Tomas practiced as a student attorney in the Georgetown Federal Legislation and Administrative Clinic, where he assisted in the representation of a client with a legislative proposal pending before the United States Congress.
 Tomas also worked as an extern at the U.S. Department of Interior in the Immediate Office of the Solicitor, where he researched issues related to records management, rulemaking, public requests under the Freedom of Information Act, and other administrative law matters.
 Tomas received a bachelor’s degree in political science from Yale University, and a master’s degree in public policy from the John F. Kennedy School of Government at Harvard University.
 Prior to joining Modrall Sperling, Tomas clerked for the Honorable Charles W. Daniels of the New Mexico Supreme Court.

 Georgetown University Law Center, J.D., 2011, Notes Editor, Georgetown Journal of Legal Ethics